 The Seminole Tribe has lofty plans for its flagship hotel and casino in Hollywood, Florida.
 Alongside a glass-fronted, guitar-shaped hotel on the edge of an expansive lake, the complex will also feature what’s claimed to be the largest pool area in the Caribbean, plus an expanded casino and new show venue.
 Once it’s finished, the entire complex will create around 3,000 jobs.

-With experience of working on previous phases of the casino and on other Hard Rock properties – including those in Coconut Creek, Tampa and Louisiana – Keller was appointed by general contractor Suffolk for this high-profile development.
+With the experience of working on previous phases of the casino and on other Hard Rock properties – including those in Coconut Creek, Tampa, and Louisiana – Keller was appointed by general contractor Suffolk for this high-profile development.

 In fact, three of our business units were involved throughout 2017, providing world-class expertise and delivering a complete solution largely under one contract, saving the client money and eliminating the need for multiple contractors.